Hindu iconography: Multiple heads and arms

 In Indian dance, the idea of multiple arms is often shown by several dancers standing behind each other with their arms in different positions.

 An array of Hindu, Buddhist, and some Jain deities are often depicted with multiple heads, arms, and other body parts, creating what one author refers to as a "multiplicity convention" in religious iconography.
 Such multiple body parts represent the divine omnipresence and immanence (ability to be in many places at once and simultaneously exist in all places at once), and thereby the ability to influence many things at once.
 The specific meanings attributed to the multiple body parts of an image are symbolic, not literal in context.
 In such depictions, the visual effect of an array of multiple arms is to create a kinetic energy showing that ability.
 Several Hindu deities are depicted in their Panchamukha (five-faced) aspect, as well as their Chaturbhuja (four-armed) aspect.

 Vāhana

 Vāhana or vehicle, sometimes called a mount, is an animal or mythical entity closely associated with a particular deity in Hindu theology.
 Sometimes the deity is iconographically depicted riding and/or mounted on the vahana; other times, the vahana is depicted at the deity's side or symbolically represented as a divine attribute.

-Vishnu

-Vishnu is the Protector-God, also the God of Destruction.
-Of the three gods of the Hindu Triad, Vishnu, being the Preserver, appears most human.
-The Rig Vedic Vishnu is conceived as the sun in three stages - rising, zenith and setting.
-The Vedic Vishnu strides through the heavens in three steps.
-This is Vishnu's great deed and constitutes his great glory.
-With these three steps Vishnu, a solar deity, courses through the three divisions of the universe, "the god being manifest in a threefold form, as Agni on earth, Indra or Vayu in the atmosphere and Surya in the sky".
-He is said to have taken these three steps for the preservation and benefit of mortals.
-The zenith is appropriately called Vishnu's place.
-His third step cannot be seen with human eyes.
-It is here that Indra dwells.